 Keep an eye on end caps and markdowns

-It’s always good to be prepared.
 Check the end caps — those displays at the end of the aisles — for clearance items.
 Plus, Target has weekly markdowns.
-Here’s how All Things Target breaks down the markdown schedule for most Target stores.
+Here’s how the blog All Things Target breaks down the markdown schedule for most Target stores.

 Target Weekly Markdowns:

 Monday: Electronics, accessories, kids’ clothing, books, baby and stationary.